Last Updated on August 1, 2022 by Christine Kaaloa

-5 Travel tips for staying hostels
+23 tips for staying in hostels

-1. Power Strips & Multi-chargers
+1. Power Strips & Universal Plug Adapter

 Along with a power strip, I pack a universal plug adapter with extra USB ports for charging.
 These can be a little chunky and take up space, but they’re good to have as a backup safety option.
 Also, USB ports chargers are great to have because it saves space on every outlet.

 I love keychain flashlights!
 They’re cheap and easy to clip onto your bag so you don’t lose them.
 I use mine when finding my door keyhole when returning to my room, searching for things in the dark when I’m at a hostel (don’t want to wake anyone) or when I’m walking to an outdoor toilet at night.
 In either case, they come in handy at the most inopportune moments.
 An alternate is a headlamp.

 Do you plan to do a little grocery shopping abroad, need a bag to hang dry clothes in when you shower at a hostel or ever carry an extra foldup bag to hold your personal items or souvenirs on a plane?
-If you’ve said Yes to any of this, then these Flip & Tumble reusable totes come in handy.
+If you’ve said Yes to any of this, then these Flip & Tumble fold-up totes come in handy.

 S Hooks are sold in hardware stores and they rock big time when you need something convenient to hang your toiletries tote on.
 They also make a great travel hanger for towels and clothes.
 Best of all, just slip them in your toiletries bag and you’ll never lose them

-5. Sea to Summit Silk Liner Traveler
+10. Sea to Summit Silk Liner Traveler